LiamCPinchbeck/liamcpinchbeck.github.io/_posts/2025-11-28-constant-curvature-VAEs.md

 </div>
 <br>

-So similar to how linearly increasing the depth in the above tree exponentially increases the required width, in hyperbolic space linearly increasing distances exponentially increase area!
+So, similar to how linearly increasing the depth in the above tree exponentially increases the required width, in hyperbolic space linearly increasing distances exponentially increase area!
+So if you use a typical euclidean latent space you have to exponentially explore the space, which would be difficult for a neural network to model.
+So instead we will replace it with a hyperbolic space so that maybe the neural networks will only need to 'linearly' manoeuvre in the space.

+For the rest of this post we will instead defer to the [Lorentz/Hyperboloid/Minkowski model](https://en.wikipedia.org/wiki/Hyperboloid_model) for hyperbolic space where basically we interpret N-dimensional hyperbolic space as a hyperboloid in $$\mathbb{R}^{N+1}$$ with a [Minkowski metric](https://en.wikipedia.org/wiki/Minkowski_space)[^Minkowski] in a similar way to how we imagine spherical space to exist as sphere in $$\mathbb{R}^{N+1}$$.

+[^Minkowski]: I.E It exists within an N+1 dimensional [Minkowski space](https://en.wikipedia.org/wiki/Minkowski_space).

+This model allows one to create the below 'typical' plot for observing how curvature manipulates the shapes representing the different spaces.
+The hyperboloid or what we will imagine as the hyperbolic the space exists for $$\kappa < 0$$[^kappa].

+[^kappa]: Not to be confused with the $$\kappa$$ from the vMF distribution.

 <div style="text-align: center;">
 <iframe